How does the ADA system work?

 NOTE: Most email providers have a file size attachment limit.
 Gmail’s limit for example, is 25 megabytes.
 It would take many scanned page images to exceed this limit, but it could happen.
 If you do run into such limitations, try scanning a smaller stack of pages, or use Option 2 below.

-Option 2: (Coming soon!)
-Upload them via the parent / student portal on our website
+Option 2: Login to your ADA account and upload them via the parent / student portal.

 Step 3: Carefully store the already-submitted printed pages